ossf/scorecard/CONTRIBUTOR_LADDER.md

 Any contributor at any level described above may write an issue (or PR, if CODEOWNER changes are necessary) asking to step down to a lighter-weight tier or to depart the project entirely.
+Such requests will hopefully come after thoughtful conversations with the rest of the team and with sufficient forewarning for the others to prepare.
+However, sometimes "life happens".
-The change in responsibilities will be understood to take immediate effect, regardless of whether the issue/PR has been acknowledged or merged.
+Therefore, the change in responsibilities will be understood to take immediate effect, regardless of whether the issue/PR has been acknowledged or merged.

 However, should a Triager or above be deemed inactive for a significant period, any